History of IPIA and International Activities in the College

 Building on this early foundation, the first concerted steps toward making international agriculture a focused mission area in the College came in the 1950s.
 Brazil proved to be the catalyst.
 In 1951, Purdue staff began working with the Federal Universities of Brazil, including Viçosa, Pelotas, Rio Grande do Sul, and the Dairy Technology School at Juiz de Fora.
 This was a full decade before the

 United States Agency for International Development (USAID) would be established by President John F. Kennedy.
-The primary aim was to initiate institution building within the agricultural departments of these young Brazilian universities.
+The primary aim of our efforts was to initiate institution building within the agricultural departments of these young Brazilian universities.

 By the early 1960s, international activities in the College had expanded considerably, and it became clear that administrative oversight was needed.
 In response, the office of

 International Programs in Agriculture (IPIA) was established in 1965 by IPIA's first director and Associate Dean for International Programs, D. Woods Thomas.
-For the first few decades of IPIA's existence, it was the only unit on the Purdue campus with an explicit mandate to promote international engagement by faculty and students.
+For the first few decades of IPIA's existence, it was the only unit on the Purdue campus with an explicit mandate to pursue international engagement.
 In the 1970s, all of Purdue's nascent study abroad programs were managed out of IPIA because it was the only "international" office on campus.
 IPIA thus served as a model that was later used to set up the university-wide International Programs office in the early 1990s (of which Woods Thomas was the first Dean) as well as the office of Global Engineering Programs and Partnerships.

 IPIA's initial mandate was to better coordinate the expanding and deepening relationship between Purdue's College of Agriculture and the